kazurayam/KS_GeneratingHTMLReportInTestListener/README.md

 The `test-suite-report.html` looked just fine.
 I found nothing wrong in the new HTML report.

 ![new html](https://kazurayam.github.io/KS_GeneratingHTMLReportInTestListener/images/new-html-looks-good.png)

+I can do any post-processing over the new `test-suite-report.html` in my `@AfterTestSuite`-annotated method in the TestListener `PurgeTestSuiteReport`.
+I can upload the file to any external locations such as JIRA, GitHub Issues, Slack etc.

 ## How I invented this solution.